 Conditions for applicants to proceed from an Oxford master's degree to a doctorate:

 - a viable project

 - an overall mark of at least 67% in an Oxford anthropology master's degree

 - the agreement of the School of Anthropology as a whole.

-You will receive all or most of your academic supervision in the School of Anthropology and Museum Ethnography.
-You will have a named supervisor, occasionally two, who will have overall responsibility for the direction of your work from inception to submission.
+The school is where you will receive all or most academic supervision.
+You will have a named supervisor, who will have overall responsibility for the direction of your work from inception to submission.

 There are no compulsory elements of this course that entail additional costs beyond fees and living costs.
 However, as part of your course requirements, you may need to choose a dissertation, a project or a thesis topic.
 Please note that, depending on your choice of topic and the research required to complete it, you may incur additional expenses, such as travel expenses, research expenses, and field trips.
 You will need to meet these additional costs, although you may be able to apply for small grants from your department and/or college to help you cover some of these expenses.
 Standard travel insurance can be provided by the University.
 However, students may be required to pay any additional insurance premiums associated with travel to areas with an increased level of risk, and should factor this into their planning for fieldwork.